 As all medical students will at some point in their MD program training access Protected Health Information (PHI), they should consistently attest to storing restricted data on all devices, and have their devices appropriately encrypted and fully compliant with School of Medicine data security standards.
 This applies to all MD program students, whether or not they are actively working with PHI (e.g., during parts of the MD curriculum that do not involve clinical work, when stepping out of the curriculum to obtain another degree, etc.).

-Attestation and data security compliance are a professional expectation; failure to correctly attest and/or have all devices encrypted by stated deadlines will result at a minimum in a notification to a student’s Educators-4-CARE mentor.
-If attestation and encryption is still not completed following such a notification, the student may be referred to the Committee on Performance, Promotion and Professionalism (CP3) and their Advising Dean.
+Attestation and data security compliance are a professional expectation; failure to correctly attest and/or have all devices encrypted by stated deadlines.
+If attestation and encryption is not completed following a notification reminder, the student will be referred to the Committee on Performance, Promotion and Professionalism (CP3) and their Advising Dean.

 Legally, you are personally and fiscally responsible for any information disclosure from your computer or mobile devices, whether accidental or not.
 IRT Security is here to help you protect yourself: encryption is a one-time, necessary step you can take now to prevent problems in the future.

 Stanford University has classified information assets into categories to determine which security precautions must be taken to protect it against unauthorized access.
 Data may be classified as High, Moderate or Low Risk.
 Common types of High Risk data include: